Skip to main content

 Encryption Modes

-cloudstic init -encryption-password "your-secure-passphrase"
+cloudstic init -password "your-secure-passphrase"

 If running in an interactive terminal and no credentials are provided, you will be prompted to enter a password: